10900 Hefner Pointe Dr., Ste. 101

 The laser aids the surgeon in performing:

-Why does nJoy Vision utilize the femtosecond cataract laser?
+Why does nJoy Vision use the femtosecond cataract laser?

 Will laser-assisted cataract surgery be covered by my insurance?

-According to the CMS (Centers for Medicare & Medicaid Services), a cataract removal and the insertion of a conventional implant will be covered regardless of whether the procedure is performed using the femtosecond cataract laser or conventional surgery.
-However, physicians will be allowed to charge for non-covered vision correcting services when implanting a presbyopia or astigmatism-correcting lens, and/or utilizing numerous technologies to aid in vision correction options.
+According to the CMS (Centers for Medicare & Medicaid Services), cataract removal and the insertion of a conventional implant will be covered regardless of whether the procedure is performed using the femtosecond cataract laser or conventional surgery.
+However, physicians will be allowed to charge for vision-correcting services when implanting a lens that corrects presbyopia or astigmatism, and/or using numerous technologies to aid in vision correction options.